*A big thanks to the Dominican Republic Ministry Of Tourism for sponsoring my trip!

 “Welcome to the City of Firsts!” says Carlos, my tour guide for my week traveling the Dominican Republic.

-— the island on which the Dominican Republic (DR) resides — is one of very few in the Caribbean that is split between two countries, the DR and Haiti.
-Interestingly, the Dominican Republic was once ruled by Haiti, a complicated history (that also involves a complicated present) that can be explored in Santo Domingo.
+Hispaniola — the island on which the Dominican Republic (DR) resides — is one of very few in the Caribbean that is split between two countries, the DR and Haiti.

-And the property is certainly fit for royalty, with grand arches, plush leather couches surrounded by elegant wall rugs and Moorish ceramics, and a terrace overlooking a giant pool-adorned courtyard.
+And the Santo Domingo property is certainly fit for royalty, with grand arches, plush leather couches surrounded by elegant wall rugs and Moorish ceramics, and a terrace overlooking a giant pool-adorned courtyard.

 Exploring The Colonial Zone